sk-sahu/PGRB/nextflow/README.md

 What are the basic things you need to a single step in a workflow?

 * Input
-* Outut
+* Output
-* Exicutatble Commands
+* Executable Commands
-* Enviroment (Ignore for now, will be get back to this in latter part)
+* Environment (Ignore for now, will be get back to this in latter part)

 Nextflow basic structure